randoblazer/RandoBlazer/README.md

 This randomizer should be used with the US version of the ROM:
   Soul Blazer (U) [!].smc

+Both headered and non-headered ROMs can be used - the header will be automatically detected.

 ## Make a randomized ROM